joseluis/huion-linux-drivers/README.md

 $ sudo apt install xinput xserver-xorg-input-evdev python3-evdev python3-usb xdotool libnotify-bin
 ```

-### Xorg Configuration
+### Xorg Extra Code

 You will likely also need to add some code to the Xorg server.
 Create a new file in` /etc/X11/xorg.conf.d/evdev-tablet.conf` with the following content:

 ```
 Section "InputClass"